Book a call with admissions

 At Neuro Wellness Spa, we won’t give up if antidepressant medications aren’t working for you.
 If you are unhappy with the results of your antidepressant prescription or are dissatisfied with the side effects of your medication, consider trying alternative treatments for depression.

 Overall, it’s important to remember that everyone experiences emotions differently.
-If you’re concerned about emotional detachment or emotional blunting, talk to your doctor.
-They can help you figure out if the problem is due to an underlying medical condition or if it’s a side effect of medication.
-A mental health professional can either help you find ways to cope with the side effects of SSRIs or find alternatives such as TMS therapy or Spravato treatment.
+If you’re concerned about emotional detachment or emotional blunting, reach out to Neuro Wellness Spa today.
+Our team of mental health experts can help you determine if the problem is due to an underlying medical condition or if it’s a side effect of medication.
+We will help you find ways to cope with the side effects of SSRIs or determine if alternatives such as TMS therapy, talk therapy, or MeRT are right for you.

 • • Get in touch • •